How to Make Homemade Peach or Nectarine Jam - Easily!

 prevent burning).
 It should take about 5 to 10 minutes to get it to

-a full boil (the kind that can not be stirred away).
+a full boil (the kind that cannot be stirred away).

 When the berry-pectin mix has reached a full boil, add the rest of the sugar (about 4 cups of sugar per 6 cup batch of

-Peaches) and then bring it back to
+Peaches) or other sweetener, and then bring it back to a boil

-a boil and boil hard for 1 minute.
+and boil hard for 1 minute.

 I keep a metal tablespoon sitting in a